See a list of Accounting Programs by Clicking Here!

 - Certified Information Technology Professional (CITP)

 It is worth noting that tax codes and laws can change abruptly at the local, state and federal level.
 Accountants should be up to date on any changes made, as small mistakes can lead to large problems.
-Many accountants will utilize news services and internet resources to track any changes relevant to the business they are working with, and some will take continuing education courses to refresh and update information and methodologies.
+Many accountants will utilize news services and internet resources to track any changes relevant to the business they are working for.
+Others will take continuing education courses to update skills, financial resources, understand best practices, financial health, leadership, ethics training, time management, accounting information, financial regulations, and business methodologies.

-Additionally, even though job growth is expected to increase over the next decade, due to the large number of accountants in the United States, competition is expected to remain high for available positions.
-Due to this, individuals with certification or licensure, or individuals who have earned a master's degree are more likely to be hired and have a wider range of opportunities available to them.
+Even though job growth is expected to increase over the next decade, due to the large number of accountants in the United States, competition is expected to remain high for available positions.
+Due to this, individuals with certification or licensure, or individuals who have earned a master's degree program are more likely to be directly be hired by organizations.
+As such, they will also tend to have a wider range of careers in accounting available to them given their unique experience.